Jessica-forwardedu/pxt-fwd-edu/robo-delivery-11-12.md

 Click ``||music:Music||`` drag and drop ``||Music:music.ringTone||`` block within  ``||logic:if||`` ``||fwdSensors:sonar1 distance is under 0 m||``
 ``||logic:then||`` condition.

+~hint What did that do?
+- We have added a sound inside the else condition.
+- If something is closer than 1 meter a sound will play hint~

 ```block
 input.onButtonPressed(Button.A, function () {